 (Backspace Key) to erase any mistakes.
-Use

-(Enter Key) to enter the value.
-The
+Use ENE (Enter Key) to enter the value.
+The keypad disappears and the new setting appears under Strobe Suppress.

 4. On the "System Setup" screen (Figure 4), touch the Horn Silence button.
 A keypad pops up with an entry of 0.